Darlene's Daydream Café

 WILLIE: We don't have a car.

 WILLIE: What about her?
-I've got work to do on her, and I won't drive her a long distance.
+I still have a mess of tweakin' to do on her and doing it right takes time and until she's ready, I will not drive her a long distance.

 PATTY: Benson's not a long distance.
 You just don't want to marry me.

-WILLIE: I said I would as soon as we had enough money.
-Just make sure you back me up when I try to convince Mama that she needs to sell this house.
+WILLIE: I said I would -- soon as I get my hands on some money.
+Okay?
+Just make sure you back me up later when I try and talk some sense into my mother.

-WILLIE: I thought I told you to get me a biggie drink.
+WILLIE: I thought I told you to go fix me a biggie drink.

 WILLIE: One part Pibb?

-BILLY: One part orangeade, and one part 7 Up.
+CODY: One part Orange-ade, and one part Seven-Up.

 PATTY: Here comes that drifter.